 Gender pay gap analysis

-November 18 2021 was Equal Pay Day in the UK1 — the date from which women, on average, effectively start to work for free due to the gender pay gap.
-Coupled with the fact that women currently make up 14.5% of all engineers in the UK2, this is a reminder that we all have a long way to go before achieving real equality and diversity in our workplaces.
+20 November 2024 was Equal Pay Day in the UK1 — the date from which women, on average, effectively start to work for free due to the gender pay gap.
+Coupled with the fact that as of March 2023, women make up 15.7% of all engineers in the UK2 (compared to 16.5% in 2016), this is a reminder that we all still have a long way to go before achieving real equality and diversity in our workplaces.

 REFERENCES